-Some neuroleptics can also be used to treat anxiety, stress, and psychotic experiences in dementia.
+Some neuroleptics can also treat anxiety, stress, and psychotic experiences in dementia.

 Antipsychotics can be prescribed to be taken in different ways.
-Most commonly, it is taken by mouth in tablet or liquid form, but some of these can also be received as depot injections.
+It is commonly accepted by mouth in tablet or liquid form, but some of these can also be received as depot injections.

 Neuroleptics, also known as antipsychotic medications, are used to treat and control the symptoms of many psychiatric disorders.